 Creating and using SQL snippets from ApexSQL Complete

 ApexSQL Complete snippets are placed in the list under the Snippets tab.
-There three ways to initiate the Snippets tab:
+There two ways to initiate the Snippets tab:

 From ApexSQL main menu, choose ApexSQL Complete menu, click the Options command, and from the Options form select the Snippets tab:

 Using a combination of key Ctrl+Shift+Alt+R from the keyboard